CSC142-WCU/csc142/_episodes/01-intro-to-classes-1.md

 <img src="../fig/CellPhoneOneMain.png" alt="Compile and run CellPhoneOneMain" style="height:150px">

 The above programs are not really useful (or sensible) for a number of reasons.
-Aside from the fact that there are way to few attributes and functionalities, one non-sensicle item is the fact that the external program (*CellPhoneOneMain*) can modify the attributes such as dimensions and colors!
+Aside from the fact that there are way to few attributes and functionalities, one item that does not make sense is the fact that the external program (*CellPhoneOneMain*) can modify the attributes such as dimensions and colors!
 From a common sense perspective, those attributes are fixed once a phone is created (**instantiated**).
 This brings us to our next lecture on Constructors, private versus public, and static versus non-static.